hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

     * One of the following operating systems must be installed:
       * Ubuntu 13.10
       * Ubuntu 14.04
-    * A browser installed to access the undercloud or overcloud
+    * A browser to access the undercloud or overcloud
-    * A desktop emulator installed, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes
+    * A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes
     * A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.